allanlaal/sunrise-calendar-feed/README.md

 # sunrise
-Display sunset and sunrise times as an all day event from a constantly updating iCalendar in Google Calendar, your phone or elsewhere.
+Display sunset and sunrise times as all day events from an iCalendar feed in Google Calendar, your phone or elsewhere.

 ## usage